Neville Weston: Academia

 Born in Birmingham, UK in 1936, he studied painting, drawing, and lithography at Stourbridge School of Art, 1952–1956 (awarded National Diploma in Design) before attending the Slade School of Fine Art, University College London, 1956, 1957, 1958 (awarded University of London Diploma in Fine Art).
 At the Slade he was a student of William Coldstream, Claude Rogers, Lucian Freud and Ernst Gombrich.
 Weston also attended the Courtauld Institute of Art history and studied under Anthony Blunt and Douglas Cooper.

-He was a lecturer at Liverpool College of Art 1961–1965 teaching drawing and painting and principal lecturer and head of school, University of Manchester Colleges of Education division, Padgate College of Education (1965–1975).
+He was a lecturer at Liverpool College of Art 1961–1965, teaching drawing and painting, and then principal lecturer and head of school at University of Manchester Colleges of Education division, Padgate College of Education (1965–1975).

 His first association with Australia came with a visiting fellowship at the Australian National University Humanities Research Centre, Canberra, 1975.
 In 1977 he relocated to Australia to teach Art History and Theory, South Australian School of Art, University of South Australia before moving to Perth to become Dean of School of Visual Art., Western Australian Academy of Performing Arts, Edith Cowan University, Perth.
-1991–2001 then Adjunct Professor, Curtin University of Technology, 2001–200 and Professor at James Cook University, Townsville teaching painting and art history.
+1991–2001 then Adjunct Professor, Curtin University of Technology, 2001–c.2010 and Professor at James Cook University, Townsville teaching painting and art history.

-Neville Weston has written extensively about Australian art and is the biographer of leading Australian artist Lawrence Daws.
+Weston wrote extensively about Australian art, was art critic on The Advertiser in the 1980s, contributed to Art and Australia, and was the biographer of leading Australian artist Lawrence Daws.

 Works

 He was a founding member of W.E.B.A.
 Group, Liverpool, Designers and Consultants in colour, mural decoration, exhibition design, display and typography.
 The other members were John Edkins, Arthur Ballard and Keith Arnatt.
-Between 1963–1966 we fulfilled several commissions for Liverpool architects, including several major sculpture works, as well as ephemeral pieces for exhibitions, fashion shows and music/dance events.
+Between 1963 and 1966 we fulfilled several commissions for Liverpool architects, including several major sculpture works, as well as ephemeral pieces for exhibitions, fashion shows and music/dance events.